tidymodels/embed/tests/testthat/_snaps/discretize_cart.md

     Condition
       Error in `step_discretize_cart()`:
       Caused by error in `prep()`:
       !
-All columns selected for the step should be numeric.
+All columns selected for the step should be double, or integer.

 # tidy method